-“Roman,” Leandros said, slightly scolding, “Whatever you did for Unity is in the past.
-You’re a different person, now.”
+“Roman,” Leandros said, scolding now, “Whatever you did for Unity is in the past.
+You’re a different person.”

 “I’m not sure that grants me absolution,” Roman said with another sad smile.

-“It should,” Leandros said, making Roman laugh and shake his head.
+“It should,” Leandros said, making Roman shake his head.

 “I know.
 I agree.”

 There came a knock at the door, then.
-Leandros rose to answer it; Lynn seemed surprised to find him instead of Roman.
+Leandros rose to answer it; Lynn seemed surprised to find him at the door instead of Roman.
 She took a small step back and curtsied.
 “Dinner is being served.”

 “Already?”
 Roman asked from behind Leandros.
 “Great.”

-They followed Lynn back through the dark hallways, passing more paintings along the way.
+They followed Lynn back through the dark hallways, passing more paintings like the ones in the study.

 “The man loves his landscapes,” Roman observed to Leandros in a whisper.

-“Most people from Histrios do,” Lynn said, the first words she’d willingly spoken to them.
-“They’re very proud when it comes to their province.”
+“It’s a popular art style among the people of Histrios,” Lynn said, the first words she’d willingly spoken to them.
+“They’re very proud of the lakes and bluffs around here.”

 Lynn shook her head.
 “I grew up elsewhere.”

-Roman frowned at her back, thoughts inscrutable to Leandros as always.
-Lynn led them into a brightly lit dining room, at its center a long table laden with food.
+Roman frowned at her back, his thoughts inscrutable to Leandros, as always.
+Lynn led them to a brightly lit dining room, a long table laden with food at its center.
 Miskatos sat at the head of the table, the seats on his immediate left and right open.
-The four Councilors were also seated, and opposite Miskatos, a beautiful woman with dark hair and a heart-shaped face.
+The four Councilors were also present, and opposite Miskatos sat a beautiful woman with dark hair and a heart-shaped face.

-“Egil and the Lord Nochdvor,” Penelope said, regarding them both with open curiosity.
-Her accent, soft and rounded, sounded familiar to Leandros — with a start, he realized it was very similar to Roman’s.
+“Egil and Lord Nochdvor,” Penelope said, regarding them with open curiosity.
+Her accent, soft and rounded, sounded familiar to Leandros — with a start, he realized it sounded like Roman’s.
 “It’s an honor to have you in my home.
 I wish I’d known you’d be coming; I could have welcomed you properly.”

-“We don’t need much welcome, Lady Miskatos,” Roman said, taking the seat to Nikolas’ right.
-“We would’ve been spending another night on the road if it hadn’t been for the generosity of your husband.”
+“We don’t need much welcome, Lady Miskatos,” Roman said, taking one of the seats beside Nikolas.
+“We would’ve been spending another night on the road if it hadn’t been for your husband’s generosity.”

-Penelope apparently noticed the similarity as well, her face lighting up.
+Penelope apparently noticed the similarity as well, her lovely face lighting up with excitement.
 “Are you from Troas?”